 The wrath of God is the opposite of eternal life.
 It is an eternal death because the wrath of God is set against him for all eternity.

 The person who disbelieves has already been judged and received the sentence of condemnation (John 3:18).
 “He who believes in Him is not judged; he who does not believe has been judged already, because he has not believed in the name of the only begotten Son of God.”

 There are only two groups of humanity in the eyes of God: those who put their faith in His Son, Jesus Christ and are saved, and those who have rejected Him and are condemned.
 Not only will the unbeliever be condemned, but he is already condemned.

-rebellious, disobedient way of thinking about God, the sinner must believe
+To reverse the rebellious, disobedient way of thinking about God, the sinner must believe on

 The apostle John presents eternal life as both present and future, the now and the yet to be.
 He does the same with condemnation and judgment.
 There is the present condemnation of unbelief and the future judgment before the great white throne (Revelation 20:15-20).

 Jesus Christ died to make it possible for us to receive eternal life.
 God gave over His one and only Son to die for our sins (Romans 5:6, 8).
 He loved us and gave Himself for us (Galatians 2:20).
 The reason why the Son of Man must be lifted up was so that everyone who believes in Him may have eternal life.

 John 3:36 brings the great chapter on eternal life to a climax and a somber ending.
 “He who believes in the Son has eternal life; but he who does not obey the Son shall not see life, but the wrath of God abides on him.”
 The person who believes that Jesus is the Son of God already has eternal life.
 Eternity has begun.
 However, the person who does not believe, or disobeys the Son, will not see God’s kind of life, but the wrath of God continues to remain on him.